Totsy/Totsy-API/README.md

 The application expects two environment variables set in the environment (typically provided in the web server configuration):
 1. `API_ENV` is the application environment: dev | stg | prod
-2. `API_WEB_URL` is the base URL for static web assets.
+2. `MAGENTO_ROOT` is the base path to the Magento web application root.

 Dependencies
 ------------

-1. Magento: This project belongs inside the `$MAGENTO_ROOT` directory.

-2. Sonno: A working copy of Sonno is expected in `$MAGENTO_ROOT/lib/sonno`.
+1. Magento: The path to a local Magento installation must be supplied in a `$MAGENTO_ROOT` environment variable.

+2. Sonno: Configured as a Git submodule in lib/vendor sonno.

 3. Doctrine-Common: Must be installed and available on the default PHP include path (installation via PEAR is the easiest method).

-4. SQLite3 module (PHP): A simple client database to store client authorization credentials.

-5. APC module (PHP): A full copy of the parsed Configuration data is stored in a local APC cache, on all environments except for *dev*.
+4. APC module (PHP): A full copy of the parsed Configuration data is stored in a local APC cache, on all environments except for *dev*.

 Documentation
 -------------